cralexz/Estimating-demand-for-car/README.md

 # Pricing Analytics
 ### Hi everyone.
 My name is Yiqun.
 This repository contains two pricing analytics projects that were completed by me and other two team members, Zhaosong Yuan and Jiacheng Tan.
+At project 1, we aimed to build a log-log regression model to find the best variables combination to explain the vehicle demand.
+At project 2, we gav our pricing strategy under two scenarios, with segmentation and without segmentation.